sharmaparnika/Unification-and-Resolution-for-real-world-problems/README.md

-# Unification and Resolution for real world problems
+# Unification and Resolution for Real World Problems

 #### Unification:
 The concept of unification comes from first-order logic: given two terms s and t, to unify them means to find a substitution σ over their free variables such that sσ = tσ.
 A substitution unifying two terms is called a unifier for them.